reevesba/keystroke-biometrics/README.md

 ## Roadmap
 See the [open issues](https://github.com/reevesba/keystroke-biometrics/issues) for a list of proposed features (and known issues).

+It would be great to generate more realistic bot keystrokes.
+Maybe using a GAN or Gaussian Mixture Model.

 <!-- CONTRIBUTING -->
 ## Contributing
-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/newFeature`)